syncfusion-content/wpf-docs/wpf/Scheduler/Month-View.md

 ---
 layout: post
-title: Month view in the Syncfusion WPF SfScheduler | Scheduler
+title: Month view in WPF Scheduler control | Syncfusion
-description: This section explains how to customize the appearance and change the date format for Month view in WPF Scheduler.
+description: Learn here all about to customize the appearance and change the date format for Month view in Syncfusion WPF Scheduler (SfScheduler) control and more.
 platform: wpf
 control: SfScheduler
 documentation: ug